- Sire-Dam -

 It would be wrong to say he is not effective at a mile and a half – you do not finish a two-length third in any Derby without getting the trip – but he had previously been an emphatic winner of the Dante Stakes over ten furlongs and his Eclipse triumph – when swooping from off the pace after getting shuffled back early on – confirmed a mile and a quarter is his optimum.

 “Roaring Lion is growing up a lot and he’s still improving, and he stayed straight as an arrow today,” John Gosden, his trainer, said after the Derby.
 “Take nothing from the winner, we were following him, but he outstayed us.
 Our horse really is a mile and a quarter horse.”

 David Redvers, Racing and Bloodstock Manager for owners Qatar Racing, said: “He does us proud, my heart is still a flutter.
 To see a horse travel that well in a field like that, we always had a doubt that this would be a step too far and in this ground and it has been proven thus.
 We’re goíng to have a fun summer though.”

-That “fun summer” continued at Sandown, although Roaring Lion’s connections had to suffer a lengthy stewards’ enquiry before he was confirmed the winner.
+That “fun summer” rolled on and on until deep into the autumn, even though his connections had to suffer a lengthy stewards’ enquiry before he was confirmed the winner on the first occasion at Sandown.
 He hung right late on but nobody had any doubt the best horse had won.